FrancesCoronel/hire-me/docs/02-search/README.md

 # Step 2 - Search {docsify-ignore}

+> Searching for the ideal job position is tedious but here are a few resources to help you get started.

 ## Job Boards

 Here are some websites you can use when looking for open positions.